HOMEBLOGINQUIRYSEARCH

 Causes and Risk Factors of Rhabdoid Tumors

 The cause of rhabdoid tumors is unknown.
 However, researchers have identified a genetic mutation that may play a role in developing these tumors.
 The mutated gene is called the INI1 gene.
-This gene helps to control cell growth and division.
-The INI1 gene is located on chromosome 22.
+This gene helps to control cell growth and division and is located on chromosome 22.
 ATRT brain cancer occurs when the INI1 gene is mutated.
 This mutation causes the gene to stop working correctly, leading to uncontrolled cell growth and tumor development.

-Rhabdoid tumors are not hereditary, meaning they cannot pass down from parents to children.
+Rhabdoid tumors cannot be passed down from parents to children because they are not hereditary.
 However, families with a history of rhabdoid tumors may be at an increased risk of developing the condition.

 There are several risk factors for rhabdoid tumors.
 Some of these include: